moores-lab/MiRP/README.md

 		Additional arguments: --dont_check_norm --iter 1  --sigma_rot 3 --ignore_helical_symmetry (IMPORTANT THAT SIGMA ROT IS 3, RESTRAINS PHI ANGLES TO REMAIN IN INTEGER
 		MINIMUM, also I think the option of 1 iteration does not work in auto-refine, so you will have to stop the job manually for the mo after iteration 1).

 		N.B Best to run this on GPU but as not a massive search range; you could try multiple CPU MPIs also (e.g 20 MPIs 1 Thread).
-Also see note 5 in the âData Optimisationâ section below.
+Also see note 5 in the ‘Data Optimisation’ section below.

 ------------------------------------------------------------------------------------------------------------------------